-Where your thesis contains publications you must still adhere to all the general requirements outlined in Section A and Appendix 1, in addition to any specific requirements outlined in this section.
+Where your thesis contains publications, you must still adhere to all the general requirements outlined in Section A and Appendix 1, in addition to any specific requirements outlined in this section.

-If you have been given approval to include papers that have been published in non-English language journals in your thesis you will need to provide appropriate English language synopses for each relevant paper.
+If you have been given approval to include papers that have been published in a language other than English language in your thesis you will need to provide appropriate English language synopses for each relevant paper.